 One of the best hiking spots in the Great Smoky Mountains National Park is Cades Cove.
 Cades Cove is one of the beautiful meadows surrounded by the mountains.
 It is one of the most well known areas in the park.
+While driving the loop is a popular way to tour, Cades Cove hiking is one of the best ways to explore!
 Millions of visitors make their way to Cades Cove each year to experience the historical structures and see a different view of the Smoky Mountains.

 There are many Cades Cove hiking trails that will give visitors beautiful views of the Smoky Mountains while showcasing all of the historic elements of the park.
 Here’s a few of the best Cades Cove hiking trails:

 This is one of the moderate trail hikes in the Smoky Mountains.
 It’s a 5 mile roundtrip hike that leads to a waterfall.
 Abrams Falls is only a 20 foot waterfall, but it’s one of the most powerful in the national park.
 The trail to this Cades Cove waterfall is fairly rocky and dirt-packed, so you’ll want to make sure to wear comfortable hiking shoes for your visit.